jajaperson/website/README.md

 In order to build the site

 1. Using `globby` we get an asynct iterator of all files in `vault/`.
-2. Preprocessors are applied to each path, which optionally yield preprocessed files for the next phase.
+2. Preprocessors are applied to each path to extract metadata and determine the paths of files to be updated.
+This information is gathered into an array.
-   Emitters should tag preprocessed files with a symbol to mark the originating emitter.
-3. All preprocessed input from all emitters is gathered in a single array.
-4. Every preprocessed file in the array is passed to its parser, which is intended to emit syntax trees.
-   Parsers also have access to other preprocessed files
-5. All parsed input from all emitters is gathered in a single array.
-6. Every parsed file is passed to to its renderer, which output the `public/` files.
-   Renderers also have access to other parsed fies.
+3. The file metadata objects are passed to the renderers one by one, as well as the entire array of metadata (for things like cross-linking).